AleksandraVasilieva/Scraping_stenograms/README.md

-# Scrapping_stenograms
+# Web Scraping
-Scrapping transcripts of Q&A session of Russian Parliament (State Duma).
+transcripts of Q&A session of Russian Parliament (State Duma).
 Undergraduate thesis